-- A. the designation of at least one administrator at each school to serve as the individual responsible for interacting with the federal immigration authority; - B. provisions that such administrator, or any other school employee, may: - 1. request and record a federal immigration authority's identification, including the name, badge or identification number, telephone number and business card of such federal immigration authority; - 2. ask such federal immigration authority if the federal immigration authority is in possession of a judicial warrant to support the federal immigration authority's request and, if so, to produce such judicial warrant; - 3. review any warrant or other materials that the federal immigration authority produces to determine who issued such warrant and what the warrant or other material authorizes the federal immigration authority to do; and
+- A. the designation of at least one administrator at each school to serve as the individual responsible for interacting with the federal immigration authority; - B. provisions that such administrator, or any other school employee, may: - 1. request and record a federal immigration authority's identification, including the name, badge or identification number, telephone number and business card of such federal immigration authority; - 2. ask such federal immigration authority if the federal immigration authority is in possession of a judicial warrant to support the federal immigration authority's request and, if so, to produce such judicial warrant; - 3. review any warrant or other materials that the federal immigration authority produces to determine who issued such warrant and what the warrant or other material authorizes the federal immigration authority to do; and - 4. consult with legal counsel for the Board, or guidance developed by such legal counsel, on how to interact with the federal immigration authority with regards to the nature of the request, whether a warrant is produced, the details of any such warrant, whether such warrant is a judicial warrant or an administrative warrant, whether the federal immigration authority is claiming exigent circumstances, and any other consideration identified by the Board's legal counsel; and

-- 4. consult with legal counsel for the Board, or guidance developed by such legal counsel, on how to interact with the federal immigration authority with regards to the nature of the request, whether a warrant is produced, the details of any such warrant, whether such warrant is a judicial warrant or an administrative warrant, whether the federal immigration authority is claiming exigent circumstances, and any other consideration identified by the Board's legal counsel; and - C. permission for other school personnel to direct such federal immigration authority who requests access to any records, information, the interior of the school building or other school personnel to communicate with the administrator designated to interact with the federal immigration authority.
+C. permission for other school personnel to direct such federal immigration authority who requests access to any records, information, the interior of the school building or other school personnel to communicate with the administrator designated to interact with the federal immigration authority.

-The Board will submit the finalized school security and safety plan School Security and Safety Plan for each school to the Department of Emergency Services and Public Protection/ DESPP via its Division of Emergency Management and Homeland Security ("DEHMS") Regional Coordinator.
-On or before November 1st of each school year, the Board will also submit to the Department of Emergency Management and Homeland Security Regional Coordinators one of the following: (1) those pages of the district's plans that been updated; (2) the form provided by the Department of Emergency Management and Homeland Security that the district's plans have not changed, along with an updated signature page; or (3) a revised plan if a current plan has undergone a major revision. its DESPP/DEMHS Regional Coordinator the results of the security and vulnerability assessment described in Section IV of these regulations.
+The Board will submit the finalized School Security and Safety Plan for each school to DESPP via its Division of Emergency Management and Homeland Security ("DEHMS") Regional Coordinator.
+On or before November 1st of each school year, the Board will also submit to its DESPP/DEMHS Regional Coordinator the results of the security and vulnerability assessment described in Section IV of these regulations.

--Additionally, each plan- School Security and Safety Plan will be filed as an annex to the municipality's Local Emergency Operations Plan, filed annually with DESPP/DEMHS pursuant to Conn.
+Additionally, each School Security and Safety Plan will be filed as an annex to the municipality's Local Emergency Operations Plan, filed annually with DESPP/DEMHS pursuant to Conn.
 Gen. Stat. § 28-7.
 A reference kit that meets the requirements of DESPP/DEMHS will be created in conjunction with the security and safety plan, which will be available to first responders in the event of a safety or security emergency.